-This will be realized through four (4) Key Result Areas:
+This will be realised through four (4) Key Result Areas:

-a.
-Unclaimed financial asset receipt;

-b.
-Trust Fund and other financial resources management;
+- a.
+Unclaimed financial asset receipts; - b.
+Trust Fund and other financial resources management; - c.

-- c.
 Unclaimed financial assets re-unification; and - d.
 Institutional Development.

-3.2.1 KRA1 - Unclaimed Financial Assets Receipt
+3.2.1 KRA 1 - Unclaimed Financial Assets Receipt

 During the FY 2018/19, the Authority undertook a baseline survey to gain a deeper understanding of unclaimed financial assets with regards to tentative values, potential holders, as well as asset categories.
 According to the survey, financial assets worth Ksh241 billion were estimated to be in custody of holders.
-The Authority targeted to receive Ksh100 billion in the Plan period through enhanced education and awareness creation among holders and also through strategic engagements with regulatory bodies.
-As of December 2022, the Authority had received assets worth Ksh28 billion in shares).
+The Authority targeted to receive Ksh100 billion in the plan period through enhanced education and awareness creation among holders and also through strategic engagements with regulatory bodies.
+As of December 2022, the Authority had received assets worth Ksh55 billion (Ksh27 billion in cash and Ksh28 billion in shares).
 This translates to a deficit of Ksh44 billion worth of assets.
 Most of these assets had been submitted by banks (67.7%), by listed companies (16.9%), telecoms (9.3%), insurance companies (5.3%), other sources (0.3%), pension funds (0.1%) and Sacco societies (0.3%).
-This is an indication that there are UFAs withholders which the Authority should strive to receive.
+This is an indication that there are UFAs with holders which the Authority should strive to receive.

 In the medium term, the Authority will establish the status of UFAs by undertaking a survey in the first year of the Plan, then develop strategies to enhance receipts.
-Such strategies will include targeted audits and implementation of feasible recommendations,
+Such strategies will include targeted audits and implementation of feasible recommendations, determining other classes of assets as guided under section 18 of the Act, strengthening holders' engagement frameworks (including learning workshops involving various stakeholders to pick on areas of improvement), and enforcing compliance in reporting and surrender.